Don't worry, these gardening tips help keep your indoor plants thriving.

-First off, keep an eye out if you plant is drooping, yellowing or browning leaves, displaying small spots, or just in general doesn't look too happy.
+First off, you need to keep an eye out if you plant is drooping, yellowing or browning leaves, displaying small spots, or just in general doesn't look very well.
+These are signals that your plant might be overwatered, suffering from pests, or hasn't been watered enough.

 - Check the soil.

-Is it dry?
-Then it probably needs water.
+If the soil is dry, then it probably needs water.
 Water your plants whenever the soil is dry.
 You can check the soil by putting your finger in about an inch deep.
 If you still feel a bit of moisture, then wait a day or two.
-Typically, plants will droop and wilt if they need water.
+Typically, plants will droop or wilt if they need water.
 But you should be watering your plant before it gets to that sad state.

-Is it moist even though you watered it several days ago?
+- Is the soil moist even though you watered it several days ago?
 Is the soil smelling a bit like mold?

 2. Check how much sunlight the plant gets.

-If the plant gets a lot of sunlight and the leaves are browning, it could be that you need to move it out of the sun.
-Or, if the plant doesn't have a lot of sun and it has yellowing leaves, you may need to bring it closer to a window, or purchase a grow light if you don't have enough bright window light.
-Like in my case, thank you Swedish winter!
+If the plant gets too much direct sunlight, the leaves will start to turn brown and crunchy.
+You may need to move it out of the sun or hang of a curtain.
+If the plant doesn't receive a lot of sun and it has yellowing leaves, you may need to bring it closer to a window or even purchase a grow light if you don't receive enough bright and natural sunlight.

 You might not actually see the bugs, but you can look for some signs that they are feeding off of your plant.
 Typically, you could see them on the back sides of the leaves.
-The plant could have spider mites (small red or black bugs), or trips (little white larvae), or mealy bugs, which are white and are typically on the branches of plants.
+The plant could have spider mites (tiny red or black bugs), trips (little white larvae or thin black bugs), or mealy bugs (white bugs which typically appear on the branches of plants).

 - Small pricks or dots in the leaves